erose1337/beautiful-jekyll/_posts/2018-01-17-permutation-order-of-operations.md

 The Source and Application of Constant Values
 -----
 When examining an implementation of a permutation, it becomes easy to see that round constants occupy extra space.
-Extra space does not necessarily mean memory, but it does necessarily means registers.
+Extra space does not necessarily mean memory, but it does necessarily mean registers.
 There are really two options: dedicate a register to round constants and update them in place, or perform a MOV every round to load constants from memory.
 Due to the relatively simplistic design of most permutations, MOV instructions can quickly become the limiting factor in the efficiency of the algorithm.
 Where possible it is better to keep the constants loaded in a register, and apply instructions to the register to advance the value of the constants in place.

-- the extra space required by constants implies the need for more MOV instructions
+- the extra space required by constants can imply the need for more MOV instructions
 - lots of MOV operations (especially into SIMD registers) can eat into CPU budget quickly and reduce throughput and latency

 Round constants are usually chosen somewhat arbitrarily, in a manner that makes it at least plausible that they do not provide a backdoor.
 This post advocates the following manner to generate constants: